novex-ai/asyncio-anywhere/README.md

 - [trio](https://trio.readthedocs.io/en/stable/) applications
 - [curio](https://curio.readthedocs.io/en/latest/) applications

-It also seamlessly makes use of [uvloop](https://github.com/MagicStack/uvloop):
+Other Features:
-- using dependency markers to only install it on supported operating systems
+- use [uvloop](https://github.com/MagicStack/uvloop) for faster i/o - but without permanently changing the asyncio event loop policy
-- using uvloop without permanently the asyncio event loop policy
+- type hints to support type-aware IDEs

 Non Features:
 - asyncio-anywhere does not [monkey-patch](https://github.com/erdewit/nest_asyncio) the asyncio module.
 We want to avoid doing this because it may cause problems in future Python versions